aalicardi/NYC_bikesharing/README.md

 Progressive heat map of repairs needed for each bike.
 This reflects the entire range of repairs needed while highlighting distribution acrros that range.

 ## Summary

+### Future visualization suggestions:

+1. A figure depticting popular bike riding times by starting location in NYC.

+2. A figure reflecting popular bike riding times by birthyear.